GremlinAviation/GremlinScripts/docs/evac/setup.md

 - `loadUnloadPerIndividual`: The amount of time it takes to load/unload a single evacuee onto/from an aircraft, in seconds
   - Default: `30`

+- `lossFlags`: Flags to tell the Mission Editor that one side or the other (or both!) has lost
+  - Default: `{ 'GremlinEvacRedLoss', 'GremlinEvacBlueLoss' }`

+- `lossThresholds`: The maximum percentage of evacuees that can be lost from any side
+  - Default: `{ 25, 25 }`

 - `maxExtractable`: Provides a cap for automatically generated evacuees, by type; the script won't create more than allowed here
   - Default: `0` for everything